damidBind

 been correctly assigned.

 The functions’ output provides a quick “top ten” list of genes associated with the most significant, differentially bound loci.
-This is provided for a quick verification that the analysis was worked correctly, and does not imply any special value to the listed genes beyond that.
+This is provided for a quick verification that the analysis has worked correctly, and does not imply any special value to the listed genes beyond that.

-Both differential_binding()
+Both differential_binding() and

-return a
+differential_accessibility() return a

-S4 object, that forms the basis of downstream
+DamIDResults S4 object, that forms the basis of downstream

 analysis.
 Printing the object will provide a simple summary of the